Anohni and the Johnsons: History

-Anohni founded the NYC-based experimental theater group the Johnsons in 1995, choosing the name "Johnsons" in honor of the NYC trans and human-rights activist Marsha P. Johnson.
+Anohni founded the NYC-based experimental theater group the Johnsons in 1995, choosing the name in honor of the NYC trans and human-rights activist Marsha P. Johnson.
 She assembled a group of musicians in 1997 to record her first album and began performing concerts in NYC as Antony and the Johnsons in 1997.
 British experimental musician David Tibet of Current 93 heard a demo and offered to release Anohni's music through his Durtro label.
 The self-titled debut album, Antony and the Johnsons, was released in 2000.
 In 2001, Anohni released a short follow-up EP, I Fell in Love with a Dead Boy, which, in addition to the title track, included a cover of "Mysteries of Love", a David Lynch/Angelo Badalamenti song, and "Soft Black Stars", a Current 93 cover.

 Producer Hal Willner heard the EP and played it for Lou Reed, who recruited Anohni for his project The Raven; Anohni sang a version of Reed's 1972 song "Perfect Day".
 Now gaining more attention, Anohni signed to U.S.-based record label Secretly Canadian, and released another EP, The Lake, with Lou Reed guest-performing on one of the tracks.
 Secretly Canadian re-released Anohni's debut album in the United States to wider distribution in 2004.
 As one of the artists selected for that year's Whitney Biennial, Anohni presented Turning, a series of concerts as Antony and the Johnsons in tandem with live video portraits of 13 femme underground NYC figures including Connie Flemming, Honey Dijon, Kembra Pfahler, Joey Gabriel and Nomi Ruiz, in collaboration with film-maker Charles Atlas.

 Antony and the Johnsons' second full-length album, 2005's I Am a Bird Now, was met with positive reviews and significantly more mainstream attention.
 The album featured guest appearances by Lou Reed, Rufus Wainwright, Boy George, and Devendra Banhart, and circled themes of duality and transformation.
 I Am a Bird Now featured arrangements by Maxim Moston and Julia Kent and was mixed by Doug Henderson.
 In September 2005 Antony and the Johnsons were awarded the Mercury Prize for the best UK album of 2005.
 Rival Mercury nominees, and favorites for the prize, the Kaiser Chiefs suggested that Anohni got in on a technicality; despite the fact she was born in the United Kingdom she spent much of her time in the U.S.—although they conceded that it was "a good album".